Cerebral palsy: Associated disorders

 Associated disorders include intellectual disabilities, seizures, muscle contractures, abnormal gait, osteoporosis, communication disorders, malnutrition, sleep disorders, and mental health disorders, such as depression and anxiety.
 Epilepsy is often found in the child before they are 1 year old, or also before they are four or five.
 In addition to these, functional gastrointestinal abnormalities contributing to bowel obstruction, vomiting, and constipation may also arise.
 Adults with cerebral palsy may have ischemic heart disease, cerebrovascular disease, cancer, and trauma more often.
 Obesity in people with cerebral palsy or a more severe Gross Motor Function Classification System assessment in particular are considered risk factors for multimorbidity.
+The risk factors for cerebral palsy and the comorbidity rates (co-occurring complications) are much higher in low-resource or low- and middle-income countries compared to high-income countries.
+This is mostly due to differences in the quality of healthcare services for example in the obstetric and neonatal care, which are generally better in high-income countries.
 Other medical issues can be mistaken for being symptoms of cerebral palsy, and so may not be treated correctly.

 Related conditions can include apraxia, sensory impairments, urinary incontinence, fecal incontinence, or behavioural disorders.

 Seizure management is more difficult in people with CP as seizures often last longer.
 Epilepsy and asthma are common co-occurring diseases in adults with CP.
 The associated disorders that co-occur with cerebral palsy may be more disabling than the motor function problems.

 Managing respiratory illnesses in children with severe CP is considered complex due to the need to manage oropharyngeal dysphagia of both food/drink and saliva, gastroesophageal reflux, motor disorders, upper airway obstruction during sleep, malnutrition, among other factors.